 Quai-Royale – this two bedroom apartment in an 18th Century building has been renovated and is light, bright and modern with great views.
 Each of the big bright bedrooms has views of the Rhône, and the apartment comes fully equipped with cooking and washing facilities.
 Within walking distance of the central city (7 minutes to Museum of Fine Arts), the apartment is located near to restaurants and bars, and close to the Metro station if you don’t fancy walking.
 This apartment is a great choice for travellers who wish to be close to plenty of entertainment and stay in a modern stylish apartment.

-Sunshine Studio for Two
+Beautiful Loft for Two

 Centrally Located Apartment